wandb/docs/docs/guides/artifacts/ttl.md

 Use the W&B Python SDK to define a TTL policy when you create an artifact version.
 TTL policies are defined in days.

 :::tip
 Defining a TTL policy when you create an artifact version is similar to how you normally [create an artifact](./construct-an-artifact.md).
-With the exception that you pass in a time delta to the artifact's `ttl_duration` attribute.
+With the exception that you pass in a time delta to the artifact's `ttl` attribute.
 :::

 The steps are as follows: